seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 The good news is that we can ignore alignment constraints on the output matrix C, given that the number of iterations in the inner loop is quite high.
 In other words, we can freely shuffle register allocations during the accumulation phase and reorder them only once before writing to memory.
 This effectively removes one constraint, as we no longer need to maintain a direct mapping between contiguous memory locations and contiguous registers.
 This might be the reason the HIP compiler was struggling to only use dual_fmac instructions (write of matrix C_reg to C by global_store_b128 requires 4 consecutive VGPRs)

-Since kernel 4, our inner loop consist of doing the multiplication between the 8 elements of a column of A and the 16 elements of a row of B. We can assume both A and B is contineously distributed on the 4 different VGPR banks.
+Since kernel 4, our inner loop consist of doing the multiplication between the 8 elements of a column of A and the 16 elements of a row of B. We can assume both A and B is contiguously distributed on the 4 different VGPR banks.
 Something like this :

 <div style="text-align: center;">
   <img src="/assets/images/graph27.jpg" alt="Alt text" width="650"/>